makkawysaleh/MalVis/README.md

 # MalVis Tool
-Welcome to the MalVis a powerful tool for visualizing Android bytecode!
+Welcome to the MalVis, a powerful tool for visualizing Android bytecode!
 MalVis converts .dex files into PNG visualizations using three different methods: Entropy, MalVis-A, and MalVis-B. Each method offers unique insights into the bytecode structure.
 For more information about our visualization approaches, please refer to our research papers:
 - **[Improving Android Malware Detection with Entropy Bytecode-to-Image Encoding Framework](https://ieeexplore.ieee.org/document/10637591)**
 - **[MalVis: A Comprehensive Dataset and Framework for Improved Android Malware Visualization and Classification](https://mal-vis.org)**